lmanul/424/maintenance/index.md

 ## Drainage clogs

 It can happen that the drainage on the East side of the building gets clogged.
-In that case the water comes down the facade like this:
+In that case the water comes down the facade like this, potentially infiltrating into any cracks:

 ![Clog](img/east_clog.jpg)